Updated: June 9, 2026

 How to Retire in Portugal

 You will need a Portuguese residency visa to retire in Portugal and stay in the country long-term.
 Fortunately, this process is straightforward, but it may take some time to complete.
-There are several visa options to consider for non-EU residents, including the Portugal Golden Visa and the D7 Visa.
+There are several visa options to consider for non-EU retirees, including the Portugal Golden Visa and the D7 Visa.

 Portugal D7 Visa